Connecticut Route 146: Route description

-Route 146 begins in Branford as Main Street, splitting off from West Main Street (US 1) just east of the connector road to I-95 at Exit 53.
+Route 146 begins in Branford as Main Street, splitting off from West Main Street (US 1) just east of the Branford Connector, which connects to I-95 south.
 It heads east towards Branford Center and shifts to South Main Street as it passes behind the Branford Green.
 At the end of the street, Route 146 turns south onto Montowese Street, becoming South Montowese Street and Sybil Avenue as it proceeds southward towards the Indian Neck section of the town at the shore of Long Island Sound.
 The road then bears east along the shore as Limewood Avenue, Hotchkiss Grove Road, Elizabeth Street, and Pine Orchard Road, heading into the Pine Orchard section of town.
 At Pine Orchard, Route 146 turns north onto Blackstone Avenue and Totoket Road.
 The road then takes a sharp eastward turn at Stony Creek Road then heads east and south onto Leetes Island Road.
 Leetes Island Road crosses into the town of Guilford, bears north briefly on Sachem Head Road, then northeast onto Water Street, passing on the south side of the Guilford Town Green as Boston Street, eventually terminating at US 1 east of the town center.

 The road crosses under Amtrak railroad tracks several times, over the Branford River, by Youngs Pond and crosses a local rail line.
 Wightwood School, a private school serving pre-kindergarten through eighth grade, is on Stony Creek Road.

 Route 146 is a state-designated scenic road, beginning 0.84 mi from its western terminus in Branford, near Church Street and continuing for the remainder of the route.
 The section in Branford is also designated the Edward Ramos Memorial Highway, in honor of a Branford firefighter who died in the line of duty.
 The road and the adjacent properties from Flat Rock Road in Branford to the West River in Guilford has been designated as a historic district on the National Register of Historic Places known as Route 146 Historic District.